 What is Camel Racing?

 Camel racing goes back many centuries when Middle-Eastern people of the local population would get together during festivals and events such as weddings to take part in this folk sport.
 Similar to horse racing, camels would compete against each other by running along a predetermined track.

-On the day of the camel race, anywhere between 15-60 camels can be competing with each other for the trophies and prize money.
-Camels adorned in bright colours stand behind the gates at the start line, and sprint as soon as the gates fling open.
+On the day of the camel race, anywhere between 15-60 camels can be competing with each other for trophies and prize money.
+Camels adorned in bright colours stand behind the gates at the start line and sprint as soon as the gates fling open.

 Camel racing in Dubai draws in large crowds and promises to be an excellent tourist attraction.
 The races taking place in the UAE even include traditional customs, rituals and folklore during the entire day of racing to evoke the customs of the region amongst visitors and tourists.

 A Traditional Sporting Event